spartan3661/LCI-Chatbot/README.md

 ## Overview
 This is the REST endpoint for the LCI website to make chatbot prompt request.
 This is expected to be dockerized and ran in Azure Container Apps.
+The app will send user inputs to sentiment analysis and content safety before prompting the Azure OpenAI backend.

 ## Running Locally